SGDInstitute/apollo/content/collections/pages/mblgtacc/speakers-entertainment.md

         content:
           -
             type: text
-            text: 'giige arts collective'
+            text: 'giige arts collective: Body reclamation in connection to community and place' -
-      -
         type: set
         attrs:
           values:
             type: image
-            image: headshots/giige.jpg
+            image: headshots/giige-featured-1090x681.jpg
             inline: false
       -
         type: paragraph
         content:
           -
             type: text
+            text: 'landsem, nipinet (Michif, Anishinaabe, Nêhiyaw), ' -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'giige arts collective'
+          -
+            type: text
-            text: 'landsem, nipinet (Michif, Anishinaabe, Nêhiyaw), giige arts collective nipinet (Anishinaabe and Michif), with nibiiwakamigkwe (Onyota:a’ká, Anishinaabe, Métis), are artists and organizers based in Teejop//Madison, Wisconsin.
+            text: ' nipinet (Anishinaabe and Michif), with nibiiwakamigkwe (Onyota:a’ká, Anishinaabe, Métis), are artists and organizers based in Teejop//Madison, Wisconsin.
 They co-founded giige “heals up” in 2020, opening a tattoo and retail storefront on Williamson Street to celebrate and practice Indigenous art.
 Their rotary machine, handpoke, and skin-stitch tattoo work encompasses body and traditions reclamation with a focus on tattooing cultures of Eastern Woodlands, Northern Plains, and Subarctic Native peoples.
 Practical techniques and teachings are gathered from oral history, contemporary practitioners, and academic literature.
 Besides operations and art at giige, nipinet works with Strong Spirits 2Sircle Collective, Troy Farms/Rooted WI, Native Realities Press, and guest tattoos throughout the United States and Canada.
 They enjoy sewing, digital art, risograph and linocut printing. nibiiwakamigkwe has collaborated with Tribal programming, University of Wisconsin - Madison, Milwaukee Art Museum, City of Madison, and their art has been featured in galleries around Turtle Island.
 They also teach beadwork, caribou and moose tufting, quillwork, and fishscale art.
 Both pursue traditional lifeways and land protection efforts within the constraints of urban living.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'They will share the historical and contemporary practices of tattooing as healing in queer and Indigenous cultures.
+Workshop participants are invited to imagine their bodies as carriers of connection to place and community through guided body diagramming and tattoo development.'
       -
         type: heading
         attrs: